LGBTQ rights in Europe: History

 In 1979, a number of people in Sweden called in sick with a case of being homosexual, in protest of homosexuality being classified as an illness.
 This was followed by an activist occupation of the main office of the National Board of Health and Welfare.
 Within a few months, Sweden became the first country in Europe from those that had previously defined homosexuality as an illness to remove it as such.

 The American Psychiatric Association removed homosexuality from its list of mental disorders in 1973 with publication of its DSM II.
 Source: The American Psychiatric Association, and DSM II.
 Thus, the American Psychiatric Association took this step six years before a similar action was taken in Sweden.

 In 1989, Denmark was the first country in Europe, and the world, to introduce registered partnerships for same-sex couples.

 In 1991, Bulgaria became the first country in Europe to constitutionally ban same-sex marriage.
 Since then, thirteen countries have followed (Lithuania in 1992, Belarus and Moldova in 1994, Ukraine in 1996, Latvia and Serbia in 2006, Montenegro in 2007, Hungary in 2012, Croatia in 2013, Slovakia in 2014, Armenia in 2015, Georgia in 2018, and Russia in 2020).

-In 2001, a next step was made, when the Netherlands opened civil marriage for same-sex couples, which made it the first country in the world to do so.
-Since then, twenty other European states have followed: Belgium in 2003, Spain in 2005, Norway and Sweden in 2009, Portugal and Iceland in 2010, Denmark in 2012, France in 2013, England and Wales in 2013, Scotland in 2014, Luxembourg and Ireland in 2015, Finland, Malta, and Germany in 2017, Austria in 2019 Northern Ireland in 2020, Switzerland in 2022, Andorra in 2023, Estonia and Greece in 2024, and Liechtenstein in 2025.
+In 2001, the Netherlands opened civil marriage for same-sex couples, making it the first country in the world to do so.
+Since then, 21 other European states have followed: Belgium in 2003, Spain in 2005, Norway and Sweden in 2009, Portugal and Iceland in 2010, Denmark in 2012, France in 2013, England and Wales in 2013, Scotland in 2014, Luxembourg and Ireland in 2015, Finland, Malta, and Germany in 2017, Austria in 2019, Northern Ireland in 2020, Switzerland in 2022, Slovenia in 2022, Andorra in 2023, Estonia and Greece in 2024, and Liechtenstein in 2025.

 On 22 October 2009, the assembly of the Church of Sweden, voted strongly in favour of giving its blessing to homosexual couples, including the use of the term marriage, ("matrimony").
 The new law was introduced on 1 November 2009.
 Under the Danish marriage law, ministers can refuse to carry out a same-sex ceremony, but the local bishop must arrange a replacement for their church building.
 In October 2015, the Church of Iceland voted to allow same-sex couples to marry in its churches.
 In 2015, the Church of Norway voted to allow same-sex marriages to take place in its churches.
 The decision was ratified at the annual conference on 11 April 2016.
 The church formally amended its marriage liturgy on 30 January 2017, replacing references to "bride and groom" with gender-neutral text.
 A male same-sex couple was immediately married in the church the moment the changes came into effect, on 1 February 2017.